juliasilge/tidytext/cran-comments.md

 ## revdepcheck results

-I checked 31 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+I checked 40 reverse dependencies (39 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

  * I saw 0 new problems
- * I failed to check 0 packages
+ * I failed to check 4 packages

+Issues with CRAN packages are summarized below.

+### Failed to check

+* kdtools (no longer on CRAN)
+* mvrsquared
+* quanteda
+* textmineR